Sure, sheets and towels are important, but tech stuff is probably one of the highest priorities for your college packing list.

-Consider choosing a set with a microphone so you can easily talk to other players in multi-player games.
+If you like multi-player games, consider choosing a set with a microphone so you can easily talk to other players.

-If you’re going to have a roommate, be sure to coordinate on the TV before you go.
-Keep in mind that dorm rooms are small so don’t go crazy with a giant screen (which you probably won't be able to mount on cinder block dorm walls anyway).
+If you’ll have a roommate, be sure to coordinate on the TV before you go.
+Keep in mind dorm rooms are small so don’t go crazy with a giant screen (which you might not be able to mount on dorm walls anyway).
 Besides, you’ll have to transport the thing yourself so consider what else has to get packed in your car.

 Music, TV, movies

 There are so many great digital options for streaming entertainment services that your physical packing list for this category is pretty small.
 Here are a few services and a couple devices to check out.

 Sorry, Netflix doesn’t offer a student discount, but you should be able to login to a family account from school.
 Grab that password before you leave.

 Get free shipping and access to lots of free options on Amazon’s streaming service by signing up for Prime.
 Students get a six-month free trial and can continue their subscription for less than $5 a month.

 Students can enjoy unlimited music streaming with Spotify Premium for $4.99/month, a 50% discount from the normal price.
 Even better, student accounts come with free access to Hulu and SHOWTIME.

 Sign up for a six-month trial to see how you like it.

 Great audio really can come in tiny packages.
 Amp up the sound from your smartphone or tablet with an external speaker.
 Get one with a wireless Bluetooth connection so you can still use your phone or tablet while you're blasting your tunes.